open-horizon/anax/docs/api.md

     "prop1 == value && prop2 == 2"
   ]
 }
 ```
+{: codeblock}

-#### **API:** POST  /node/policy
+### **API:** POST  /node/policy

 ---

 Set the node policy.
 The node on the exchange will be updated too with the new policy.
-Properties openhorizon.cpu, openhorizon.arch, openhorizon.memory, penhorizon.hardwareId are buit-in properties which cannot be changed.
+Properties openhorizon.cpu, openhorizon.arch, openhorizon.memory, openhorizon.hardwareId are buit-in properties which cannot be changed.
 When openhorizon.allowPrivileged is set to true the service container is allowed to run in the 'privileged' mode if it chooses to.
 The default value for openhorizon.allowPrivileged is false.

-**Parameters:**
+#### Parameters

 body: